vitessio/website/content/en/blog/2020-11-30-how-to-deploy-django.md

 ### Step 3 - Setup application environment

-At this point we go back to building the Django application now that we have set up the Vitess cluster with a MySQL backend.
-We  build a Django project using the django-admin command.
+Now that we have set up the Vitess cluster with a MySQL backend, we can proceed to building the Django application.
+We will build a Django project using the django-admin command.

 ```
 $ mkdir my_weather_app